MostafaRostami72/http-build-query/README.md

-# http build query in javascrpt
+# http build query in javascript